uriel1998/jitsi-bot/README.md

 Repository for my Jitsi Bot.

+Repository contains
+* Jitsi Bot
+* Jitsi Soundboard Bot
+* Service Worker (non functional for now)
+* some audio and video files for the Soundboard - I do Not own the rights to these files, they are owned by their respective owners and only included for showcase purposes.

 ### Run the Bot Online here:

 [Bot Selection Site](https://bloodiko.github.io/jitsi-bot/jitsi-bot/jitsi.html) ← Click to try it out